exoad-archive/randomnumbergame/README.md

 # Usage:
 **How to run:**
-Basic for most Java files.
+Basic for most Java files:

-If not:
+`javac RandNum.java`

-javac RandNum.java
+then

-java RandNum.java
+`java RandNum.java`

 --{---}--